dnlrsr/subarr/README.md

 ### Future features

+- API key for authenticating calls to the server
+- It would be neat to have some sort of web socket or other real-time communication between the server & client that will do things like updating the "last checked" or video list on the UI
 - Native "url base" support like sonarr (for reverse proxies or cloudflare tunnels)
 - Backup & Restore functionality (_should_ be pretty easy by just giving a copy of the sqlite db?)
 - _Index more than 15 items initially? (this would require significant up-front processing power like TubeSync does - so...unlikely)_